What is Classical Architecture?

 Archaeological digs frequently unearth examples of classical architecture that are meticulously preserved for future generations to enjoy.
 In some cases, the architecture has been well preserved, allowing visitors to see mosaics, wall paintings, and other decorative elements, making the citizens of the classical period appear more approachable and human.
 These discoveries also shed light on the daily lives of the people who used these structures, which range from formal temples to outdoor theaters.

-Because classical architecture is often formal and imposing, it has been adopted many public buildings to add to their overall air of authority.
+Because classical architecture is often formal and imposing, it has been adopted by many public buildings to add to their overall air of authority.
 Large country homes, colonnaded walkways at universities, and other large-scale structures all have Neoclassical design influences.
-Many parts of the Mediterranean, as well as parts of Europe that were colonized the Romans, such as Britain, have excellent examples of classical architecture.
+Many parts of the Mediterranean, as well as parts of Europe that were colonized by the Romans, such as Britain, have excellent examples of classical architecture.
 Many people enjoy visiting these architectural sites because classical science, art, literature, philosophy, and culture influenced the Western world significantly.